Unifying Summary Statistic Selection for Approximate Bayesian Computation: Related work and connections with expected posterior entropy

 where $i\in\braces{1,\ldots,n}$.
 The closed-form posterior is

-is the second moment of the data and a sufficient statistic for a normal likelihood with known mean.
+where $t=n^{-1}\sum_{i=1}^n y_i^2$ is the second moment, a sufficient statistic.
 For example, if $a=1.5$ and $t=0.3$, the prior entropy is $1.36$ and the CPE is $1.47$.
-Minimising the CPE would discard the sufficient statistic $t$ such that the posterior is equal to the prior--we have not learned anything from the data.
+Minimizing the CPE would discard the sufficient statistic $t$ such that the posterior is equal to the prior: We have not learned anything from the data.
 Panel~(a) of \cref{fig:tough-nuts} shows the entropy gain $\Delta=\entropy\braces{\posterior{\theta\mid y}}-\entropy\braces{\prior{\theta}}$ in light of the data for different priors and sample variances.
-Indeed, generating data from the prior predictive distribution with $a=1.5$, we find that $30\%$ of samples lead to a CPE increase.
+Indeed, generating $10^5$ samples from the prior predictive distribution with $a=1.5$, we find that $30\%$ of samples lead to a CPE increase.
 Interestingly, this situation is more likely to arise when the ``surprise'' \citep{Itti2009} is large, and we should substantially update our beliefs in light of the data.
-In contrast, the EPE $\epe=0.87$ given $t$ is smaller than the prior entropy, and minimising it would select $t$ as a useful summary.
-We estimated the EPE and proportion of entropy increases by drawing $10^5$ samples from the generative model.
-Monte Carlo standard errors are smaller than the reported significant digits.
+In contrast, the EPE $\epe=0.87$ given $t$ is smaller than the prior entropy, and minimizing it would select $t$ as a useful summary.
+Monte Carlo standard errors of the EPE and proportion of entropy increases are smaller than the reported significant digits.

-\citet{Nunes2010} also considered a two-stage method: First they employed the minimum CPE approach to select candidate summaries and identify simulated datasets close to the observed data.
+The instance-level loss functional, the entropy of the summary posterior, is not a discrepancy measure between the true and summary posteriors, and \citet{Nunes2010} also considered a two-stage method: First they used the above approach to select candidate summaries and identify simulated datasets close to the observed data.
 Second, they drew posterior samples for each identified dataset and evaluated the root mean integrated squared error (RMISE) of posterior samples for each subset of summaries.
 This is possible because the parameters of simulated datasets are known.
 The summaries with the lowest RMISE were then selected.
-We do not consider this two-stage approach further here because of its computational burden and because posterior mean estimation methods optimise a similar objective, as discussed in \cref{sec:bayes-risk}.
+We do not consider this two-stage approach further here because of its computational burden and because posterior mean estimation methods optimize a similar objective, as discussed in \cref{sec:bayes-risk}.